Sound Energy: Two Types

 Material Types

 What kind of materials can we use?
 What are good “layers” to use?
 Concrete is one, along with steel.
 Lead is a good layer.
-Vinyl can even be a layer of material in our studio wall.
-The air we breath and even the insulation we put in our walls to keep heat and cool in and cold or hot temperatures out can be considered as a potential layer.
+Vinyl can even be a layer of material in our studio walls.
+The air we breathe and even the insulation we put in our walls to keep heat and cool in and cold or hot temperatures out can be considered as a potential layer.
 Plant materials are popular today.
-Cork would be an example for this category.
+Cork would be an example of this category.
+We have to consider the position of the studio walls in any design we do.

 Step On The Scale

 Now that we have our materials, we must look at the densities or weight per square foot of each one of our materials.
 We want to arrange our materials in a manner that reduces vibrations as the energy travels through the wall.
-If we put barriers in front of the vibration that are different densities, we can cause the vibration to slow down at different rates and levels.
+If we put barriers in front of the vibration that is different densities, we can cause the vibration to slow down at different rates and levels.
 This process produces a number called a sound transmission loss rating or STC.
+This would be called a barrier studio wall.

 Sound Transmission Loss – STC

-STC is the number assigned to our layering process about how well we did selecting materials and arranging them in ways that reduced the vibrational energy we were fighting against.
+STC is the number assigned to our layering process about how well we did select materials and arranging them in ways that reduced the vibrational energy we were fighting against.
 Whether a car or a dog bark, we choose materials to isolate those frequencies.
 The STC number we created with our wall layers is our sonic report card.
-With studio wall construction, a STC of 75 would be great and a STC or sound transmission loss of 35 would be bad.
-Lets build a wall to see how all this works.
+With studio wall construction, an STC of 75 would be great and an STC and a sound transmission loss of 35 would be bad.
+Let’s build a wall to see how all this works.

 Low Frequency Vehicles

 Our goal is isolation from cars and trucks in our studio.
 These are low frequency producing devices with long wavelengths.
 We need a big “gun”.
-Lets choose a STC of 75 as our isolation goal.
-First, lets use concrete.
+Let’s choose an STC of 75 as our isolation goal.
+First, let’s use concrete.
 Not poured concrete but “cinder block” as it is called in the trades.
 You know the one with the two holes in them.
 We now have two layers.
 We have concrete and air.
 Remember, air is a layer that we can use.

 High Mass First

-Inside the two holes that are filled with air, we will place a sound absorbing material such as building insulation.
+Inside the two holes that are filled with air, we will place a sound-absorbing material such as building insulation.
 Now, we have concrete, air, and building insulation materials to bring our total to three layers.
 On the outside surface of our concrete blocks, we place six inches of Thermafiber.
 Thermafiber is a material that is spun from the slag in steel mills.
 It is the slag left in the big bucket that pours the liquid steel into ingots and then is spun into a “fabric”.
+It can be used within our studio walls but we must position.

 Drywall Sandwich

-Drywall is a high density finish type material.
-Lets elevate its performance on our STC chase, by placing a vinyl high mass material between two layers of drywall each with different thicknesses or densities.
-Lets vary the drywall thickness on the inside of our studio wall by selecting 1/4″ and 3/8″ thickness.
-For the outside wall, lets use 3/8″ and 1/2″ with a vinyl layer.
-Lets also vary the thickness of our vinyl between each of our drywall sandwich.
+Drywall is a high-density finish type material.
+Let’s elevate its performance on our STC chase, by placing a vinyl high mass material between two layers of drywall each with different thicknesses or densities.
+Vary the drywall thickness on the inside of our studio walls by selecting 1/4″ and 3/8″ thickness.
+For the outside wall, let us use 3/8″ and 1/2″ with a vinyl layer.
+Also, vary the thickness of our vinyl between each of our drywall sandwiches.